jadhavlogin/React-Routes-External-FIle/README.md

-This project is for understand the How to use Router in react application.
+This project will demonstrate how to place routes in separate file and implement routing in react application
 ## Table of Contents

 - [React Router V4](#react-router-v4)